-Bear in mind, these are application deadlines — the date by which the application needs to be submitted to the Office of Intercultural Learning.
+Bear in mind, these are application deadlines — the date by which the internal SU study abroad application needs to be submitted to the Office of Study Abroad.
 We ask students to come in no later than the semester before the deadline so that there is sufficient time for planning.

 The cost varies considerably from one program and location to the next.
 It also depends on the each student’s individual financial aid package.
 In short, this question is best answered during one-on-one advising with the student.

 A carefully selected program can add depth to a student’s major by offering courses that are different, but complementary to those at Southwestern.
 Students gain new perspectives on their major field of study and develop interests they never knew they had.
 Study abroad can indeed be life changing, or better said; students can indeed change their lives by studying abroad.

 While in the host country, students will have access to on-site support staff for help in case of problems or emergencies.

-All approved study abroad programs include health insurance as part of the program package so that students will be covered in case there is need for medical attention.
+Approved study abroad programs include health insurance as part of the program package so that students will be covered in case there is need for medical attention.
 Information about the specific health insurance policy will be available from your student’s study abroad program provider.